 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-E3 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-E3 and the RX10 IV are recent models that are part of the current product line-up.
-The X-E3 replaced the earlier Fujifilm X-E2S, while the RX10 IV followed on from the Sony RX10 III.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the X-E3 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-E3 was succeeded by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-E3 better than the Sony RX10 IV or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.